spatie/laravel-model-info/README.md

 > **Note**
 >
 > This package discovers relationships by their return type.
-Make sure that each relation in your project has a return type.
+Make sure that, in all your models each method that returns a relation has a return type.

 ### Getting a specific attribute